-- Thanks to Taylor for suggesting Wolf as our Baby Name of the Day.
+Thanks to Taylor for suggesting our Baby Name of the Day.

-Wolf comes directly from the Old English wolf.
+Wolf comes directly from the Old English word wulf.
 In Latin, the animal is lupus.

 Wolves have long been feared by villagers and chased off by farmers.
-They’re the villain of fairytales and folk stories, from The Three Little Pigs to Peter and the Wolf to The Boy Who Cried … well, you get the idea.
+They’re the villains of fairy tales and folk stories, from The Three Little Pigs to Peter and the Wolf to The Boy Who Cried … well, you get the idea.

 Christianity sometimes equates wolves with the devil, but Saint Francis tamed one in an Italian village.